myarotskaya/architecture-center/docs/data/scenarios/batch-processing.md

 ### Data storage

 - **Azure Storage Blob Containers**.
 Many existing Azure business processes already make use of Azure blob storage, making this a good choice for a big data store.
 - **Azure Data Lake Store**.
-Azure Data Lake Store offers virtually unlimited storage for any size of file, and extensive security options, making it a good choice for extremely large scale big data solution that require a centralized store for data in all kind of format.
+Azure Data Lake Store offers virtually unlimited storage for any size of file, and extensive security options, making it a good choice for extremely large-scale big data solutions that require a centralized store for data in heterogeneous formats.

 For more information, see [Data storage](../technology-choices/data-storage.md).

 ### Batch processing

 - **U-SQL**.
 U-SQL is the query processing language used by Azure Data Lake Analytics.
-The language blend the declarative nature of SQL with the procedural extensibility of C#, and takes advantage of parallelism to enable efficient processing of data at massive scale.
+It combines the declarative nature of SQL with the procedural extensibility of C#, and takes advantage of parallelism to enable efficient processing of data at massive scale.
 - **Hive**.
 Hive is a SQL-like language that is supported in most Hadoop distributions, including HDInsight.
 It can be used to process data from any HDFS-compatible store, including Azure blob storage and Azure Data Lake Store.
 - **Pig**.
 Pig is a declarative big data processing language used in many Hadoop distributions, including HDInsight.
 It is particularly useful for processing data that is unstructured or semi-structured.
 - **Spark**.
 The Spark engine supports batch processing programs written in a range of languages, including Java, Scala, and Python.
 Spark uses a distributed architecture to process data in parallel across multiple worker nodes.